sainiu692/dev-tinder/homework.md

 42. What are options in a Model.findOneAndUpdate method, explore more about it

 43. API - Update the user with email ID

+44. Explore schematype options from the documention

+45. add required, unique, lowercase, min, minLength, trim

+46. Add default

+47. Create a custom validate function for gender

+ gender: {
+      type: String,
+      validate(value) {
+        if (!["male", "female", "other"].includes(value)) {
+          throw new Error("Gender data is not valid");
+        }
+      },
+    },

+48. Improve the DB schema - PUT all appropiate validations on each field in Schema

+49. Add timestamps to the userSchema